Climate of Texas: Northern area

 The Northern Plains' climate is semi-arid and is prone to drought, annually receiving between 16 and 32 in of precipitation, and average annual snowfall ranging between 15 and 30 in, with the greatest snowfall amounts occurring in the Texas panhandle and areas near the border with New Mexico.
 During the summer, this area of state sees the most clear days.
 Winter nights commonly see temperatures fall below the freezing mark, or 32 F. The wettest months of the year are April and May.
 Tornadoes, caused by the convergence of westerly and southerly prevailing winds during the late spring, are common, making the region part of Tornado Alley.
 Poor land management, drought, and high wind speeds can cause large dust storms, minimized in modern times by improved land-management practices, but most troublesome in the 1930s during the Dust Bowl period.
 The panhandle region, farthest from the Gulf of Mexico, experiences colder winters than the other regions of Texas, where occasional wintertime Arctic blasts can cause temperatures to plunge to well below freezing and bring snowy conditions.

-International areas with comparable climate: Southern China; North Argentina; New South Wales, Australia.
+International areas with comparable climate: Southern China; the Pampas of Argentina; New South Wales, Australia.

 Trans Pecos Region

-The Trans-Pecos region, also known as Big Bend Country, is in the west-central and western parts of the state, consisting of the Chihuahuan Desert and isolated mountain ranges.
+The Trans-Pecos region, also known as Big Bend Country, is in the west-central and western parts of the state, consisting of the Chihuahuan Desert, canyons, and isolated mountain ranges.
 During fall, winter, and spring, it experiences the most clear days statewide.
 It is also the driest receiving an average annual rainfall of only 16 in or less.
 Snowfall is rare at lower elevations, although the highest mountain peaks are prone to heavy snowfalls during winter.
 The arid climate is the main reason for desertification of the land, but overgrazing is slowly widening the land area of that desert.
 In the mountain areas one can see coniferous forests in a wetter and more temperate environment.
 The wettest months in this region occur during the summer.
 Winds are strengthened as they are forced to push through canyons and valleys.
 In the flatter areas these winds are harvested into usable electricity.